 The theme of madness in Twelfth Night often overlaps the themes of desire and love.
 Orsino talks about the faculty of love producing multiple changing images of the beloved, similar to hallucinations.
 Olivia remarks at certain points that desire for Cesario is making her mad.
 These examples of madness are mostly metaphorical: madness becomes a way for characters to express the intensity of their romantic feelings.

 But the play also has multiple characters that seem to go literally mad.
 As part of the prank that Maria, Sir Toby, and Fabian play on Malvolio, they convince everyone that he is crazy.
 The confusion that results from characters' mixing up Viola/Cesario and Sebastian, after Sebastian's arrival in Illyria, also leads many of them to think that they have lost their minds.
-The general comedy and chaos that creates (and results from) this confusion also references the ritualized chaos of the Twelfth Night holiday in Renaissance England (see Background Info for more detail on the Twelfth Night holiday, which was also sometimes called the Feast of Misrule).
+The general comedy and chaos that creates (and results from) this confusion also references the ritualized chaos of the Twelfth Night holiday in Renaissance England.

 Characters in Twelfth Night constantly disguise themselves or play parts in order to trick those around them.
 Some of the most notable examples of trickery and role-playing in Twelfth Night are: Viola disguising herself as the page-boy Cesario; Maria and Sir Toby playing their prank on Malvolio; and Feste dressing up as the scholar, Sir Topas.
 More subtly, Orsino's rather clichéd lovesickness for Olivia and Olivia's just-as-clichéd response as the unattainable mourning woman bring into question the extent to which these characters are just playing these roles, rather than truly feeling the emotions they claim to be experiencing.